-Hobart Big Picture Academy 9-12
+Hobart Big Picture Years 9-12

 Hobart Big Picture Academy provides an opportunity for full time students to learn through the Big Picture learning design.
 An innovative approach to learning, Big Picture Education enables students to develop highly personalised learning pathways developed out of their interests and aspirations within a very supportive small learning community.
 Students are organised into advisory groups of a maximum of eighteen students supported by one key teacher/ advisor to develop a highly personalised learning plan including learning internships based in community organisations supported by a mentor.
 Students present their learning regularly in an exhibition to peers, parents and teachers for assessment and feedback.
 Students are supported by their teacher/advisor to map their learning to the Australian Curriculum in grade 9/10 and TCE subjects in grade 11/12.
 A significant focus of the personalised learning pathways is the exploration of future opportunities and preparation to successfully transitions to University, TAFE, or employment.

 Personalised Learning - Big Picture focuses on personalising students’ learning and educational experience through increased connectedness and engagement.
 Underpinning the program are the key principles of relationships, relevance and rigour as the foundation of their personalised learning plan each term.
 There is a focus on developing personal qualities, skills and abilities, such as self-confidence, independence, self-respect, communication and problem solving skills.
 Each year and term there are a minimum set of expectations that a student must meet, including reading, journaling and participation in Big Picture and whole school activities.

 Mentors and Learning through Internship Programs - The Learning Through Internship placement is designed to build knowledge, understanding and skills in community organisations and adult work places and encourage students to follow their passions.
 By placing learning in a real world context students are supported by their mentor to make connections and see relevance.
 These placements are for one day a week each term.